GiraldoYeison/GiraldoYeison/README.md

 ### Hi there 👋

-# Hi, I'm Yeison Giraldo System Administrator/Cloud Engineer , welcome to my portfolio
+# Hi, I'm Yeison Giraldo System Administrator/Cloud Engineer, welcome to my portfolio.

-# This site was created to share my knowledge through how-to guides, tutorials, and solutions to issues that I have encountered with differen technologies but mostly focus on AWS services
+# This site was created to share my knowledge through how-to guides, tutorials, and solutions to issues that I have encountered with differen technologies but mostly focus on AWS services.

 <h2> ☁ Cloud Projects</h2>